bfelipe/forge/README.md

 # Forge

-Forge was built with one thing in mind.
-Automate the boring process of setup a development environment with all tools and cool stuff I personally use.
-Feel free to change or use it as inspiration to build your ouwn.
+Forge is a terraform bash script made to simplify my personal development environment.
+All tools and packages you have listed here is the most basic for my daily use.
+Another version of this same script if private where I added some extra packages that maybe not all engineers would use on their daily basis.
+Feel free to use it to build your own recepi or maybe extend the current one with extra packages.

 ## Use

-Everything you need is to turn forge.sh script executable in your local machine.
-To do that you must type the follow commando in your terminal, inside the project directory:
+Your machine maybe not recognize forge.sh as executable.
+The way to fix that is giving permission by typing the follow command inside the script directory:

     chmod +x forge.sh

-Now you can run this script by:
+The script can be executed by as follow on terminal:

     ./forge.sh

-Some packages will gonna ask you to type your password.
-It is because it requires sudo to install them.

-***Important***: Do not execute this script with sudo.
-When necessary you gonna be ask to enter your password.
+***Important***: There is no necessity to execute this script using sudo mode.
+The script will ask your permission when required.

 ## What I gonna get?

-- Build essential packages
+- Essensial dist packages
-- Gnome Tweaks
+- Gnome tweaks
-- Totem
+- Totem audio player
 - Curl
 - Terminator
-- Transmission
+- Transmission torrent client
-- OpenVPN
+- Openvpn
-- Net Tools
+- Net-tools
 - Tig
-- Lsb Core
 - Git
-- Microsoft Visual Code
-- Python Pip
-- Python Venv
-- Python Setup Tools
-- Python APT
-- Pycharm Community
-- Nodejs & NPM
-- SDK Man
-- JDK
-- Gradle
+- Git author configurer
-- Maven
+- SSH key generator
-- Intellij Community
+- Python tools for python 3
+- Java maven and gradle via sdkman
-- Clang
+- Clang compiler and cmake
-- Clion
-- Cmake
-- Golang
+- Golang compiler
-- Goland
-- Unity Engine
-- Dot Net Core SDK
-- Mono Development
-- Rider
-- Google Chrome
+- Google chrome
-- Proton VPN Cli
 - Postman
-- Virtual box
-- VLC
-- Spotify
-- Amazon CLI
+- DBeaver
-- Dbeaver
+- Drawio tool
-- Serverless framework
+- Krita
-- Draw IO
+- Vs code
 - Docker
-- Docker compose
+- Docker compose Plugin
 - Docker::Redis
-- Redis tools
 - Docker::MongoDB
-- MongoDB clients
-- Docker::MySQL
-- MySQL Workbench
-- Docker::RabbitMQ
-- Docker::NATS Streaming
-- Docker::EMQX
-- Docker::Kibana
 - Docker::Jupyter
 - Docker::Postgres
-- Docker::Keycloak

 ## Author